Native Stone Scenic Byway

 Wildlife watching opportunities near this byway include Council Grove Lake, Green Memorial Wildlife Area, Pillsbury Crossing Wildlife Area, Oregon Trail Nature Park and the Konza Prairie.

-For more information, see the Kansas Scenic Byways web site.
+For more information, contact the Kansas Scenic Byways Program, 1-800-684-6966,

-Download the brochure by clicking here.
+Download the brochure for the Native Stone Scenic Byway by clicking here.

 For more Wildlife Watching sites in the Flint Hills, click here Click here for more Wildlife Watching sites in the Flint Hills!